Nonparametric Regression with Adaptive Truncation via a Convex Hierarchical Penalty: Methodology

-The additive {\hierbasis} solution~\eqref{eqn::addhier} will result in $\wh{\bs{\beta}}_j$ estimates that are \emph{hierarchically sparse} for each $j$.
-Specifically, for each $j$, there is some minimal $K_j$ such that for all $k > K_j$, $\wh{\beta}^{A-hier}_{jk} = 0$.
-In addition, the major advantage of additive {\hierbasis} is that the \emph{induced truncation level} is feature-wise adaptive: $K_j$ may be different for each feature $j$.
-This important characteristic mitigates a major disadvantage of simple projection estimators.
-As a result the additive {\hierbasis} allows us to balance goodness-of-fit and parsimony for each feature individually, without an exhaustive computational search.
+The optimization problem~\eqref{eqn::addhier} results in $\wh{ {\beta}}_j$ estimates that are hierarchically sparse for each $j$.
+Specifically, for each $j$, there is some minimal $K_j$ such that $\wh{\beta}^{\text{A-hier}}_{jk} = 0$ for all integers $k > K_j$.
+Moreover, the major advantage of \eqref{eqn::addhier} is that the induced truncation level is feature-wise adaptive, with a different $K_j$ for each feature $j$.
+Additionally, as in the univariate setting, we can define a relaxed version of our estimator by fitting~\eqref{eqn::add}, where $K_j$ is now determined by \eqref{eqn::addhier}.
+As a result, our framework balances goodness-of-fit and parsimony for each feature individually, without requiring an exhaustive search.
+This is a major advantage over simple projection estimators.

-The advantage of {\hierbasis} over simple projection estimators becomes even more significant in high dimensions, when $p \gg n$.
-For instance, the popular {\spam}\ estimator \eqref{eqn::spam} is generally obtained by using a single truncation level, which, as noted above, can result in poor estimators.
-Similar to \spamNS, the \emph{sparse additive {\hierbasis}} for high-dimensional additive models employs an additional sparsity-inducing penalty \citep{yuan2006model}, and is defined as
+The advantage of our method over simple projection estimators becomes more evident in high dimensions, when $p \gg n$.
+For instance, the popular estimator of \citeauthor{ravikumar2009sparse}, \eqref{eqn::spam}, is generally obtained by using a single truncation level, which, as noted above, can result in poor estimates.
+Similar to their proposal, our sparse additive framework encourages feature-wise sparsity using a group lasso penalty~\citep{yuan2006model}, and is defined as